 • Designed or used to collect or convey stormwater;

 • Not part of a Publicly Owned Treatment Works (POTW) (sewage treatment plant).

 The State Water Resources Control Board issued a Phase II Small MS4 General Permit (Permit Number CA000004, Water Quality Order No. 2013-0001 DWQ) which was adopted then became effective on July 1, 2013.
 The General Permit requires regulated small MS4s in urbanized areas, as well as small MS4s outside the urbanized areas that are designated by the permitting authority, to obtain National Pollutant Discharge Elimination System (NPDES) permit coverage for their stormwater discharges.
 Each regulated MS4 is required to develop and implement a stormwater management program/approach to reduce and/or eliminate the discharge of pollutants from the MS4 to the maximum extent practicable (MEP) and effectively prohibit discharges of non-stormwater into its MS4, unless such discharges are authorized.

-The Storm Water Management Program (SWMP) will be implemented to limit, to the Maximum Extent Practicable (MEP), the discharge of pollutants from the Merced Storm Water Group (MSWG) storm sewer system.
-The MSWG is a coalition of municipalities acting as co-permitees consisting of the City of Merced, Merced County and the City of Atwater.
-The development and implementation of the SWMP is to fulfill requirements of storm water discharges from Small Municipal Separate Storm Sewer System (MS4) operators in accordance with Section 402(p) of the Federal Clean Water Act (CWA).
-The SWMP was developed to also comply with General Permit Number CAS000004, Water Quality Order No. 2003-0005-DWQ.
+The Storm Water Management Program (SWMP) was implemented to limit, to the MEP, the discharge of pollutants from the Merced Storm Water Group’s (MSWG) storm sewer systems.
+The MSWG is a coalition of municipalities consisting of the City of Atwater, City of Merced, and Merced County.
+The development and implementation of the SWMP is to fulfill requirements of storm water discharges from Small MS4 operators in accordance with Section 402(p) of the Federal Clean Water Act (CWA).
+The SWMP was developed to also comply with General Permit.